Temple of Athena Polias (Priene): Construction

 The building of the temple started merely simultaneously with the constriction of the new Priene city.
 It was estimated the building date is 350-330 BC.
 After Alexander the Great gained his victory at Granicus River in 334 BC, he dedicated the Temple to Athena Polias by funding the cost of construction.
 Although it was not recorded in Arrian’s The Anabasis of Alexander, there is a dedication inscription records the funding gifts and a Rhodes award favouring Priene.
 The inscription is on a marble flank wall block of the temple.
 This indicates that the antae were built before this dedication.

 This dedication originally was not for this temple.
 The Alexander firstly found the temple of Artemis in Ephesos for dedication.
 However, he was refused.
 Thereafter, he, travelling alongside the coast, found Priene and gave his dedication.
 Priene accepted.

 From the architecture decoration style, the capitals of pillars were constructed in the 4th century BC.
 The eastern section including the pediment was completed in the same period.
 This was the first phase of construction.
 In contrast, the western parts were remaining incomplete for at least two centuries.
 These were the later phases.

 A feature of the first construction phase was the moulding shape and size was similar to other great temples.
 The Ionic order moulding was more complicated, and the column capitals were more decorated.
 Results of this phase usually similar to the Mausoleum of Halikarnassos.
 The columns constructed in later phases were simpler.

-Only the upper sections dated after mid-2nd century BC survive and these were estimated consist two-thirds of the ceiling and roof.
+Only the upper sections dated after mid-2nd century BC survive and these were estimated to consist two-thirds of the ceiling and roof.
 King Oropherenes of Cappadocia (reigned c.
-158-156 BC) sponsored the temple construction, so did other Priene buildings.
+158-156 BC) sponsored the temple construction, so did other Prienian buildings.
 This indicates that the temple construction spent at least 2 centuries.
 The construction time across the whole Hellenistic period and reached the Roman Republic time.
-The temple construction, itself, was a continuing process of the Priene people and major part of Priene history.
-It is because the Priene residents moved to Miletus in 2nd century BC.
-This was due to Priene’s river, Maeander, became a lake, as muds blocked the entrance, causing gnats bred in vast swarms.
-Thus, soon after the temple completed, or even yet to be fully completed, the temple was abandoned until the imperial period.
+The temple construction, itself, was a continuing process of the Prienian people and major part of Priene's history.
+It is because Priene's residents moved to Miletus in 2nd century BC.
+This was due to Priene’s river, Maeander, becoming a lake, as muds blocked the entrance, causing gnats to breed in vast swarms.
+Thus, soon after the temple was completed, or even before it was fully completed, the temple was abandoned until the imperial period.

-Under Augustus reign, the Roman Empire financially supported the completion of the temple.
-Therefore, a deified Augustus’ name was craved into the east architrave.
+During Augustus's reign, the Roman Empire financially supported the completion of the temple.
+Therefore, a deified Augustus’s name was carved into the east architrave.
 The temple was finally fully completed before he died.